DanisHack/gess/README.md

 ## Data

-### Default setting (Spanish ATM locations  )
+### Default setting

-We aim for quality synthetic data.
-To this end, the default data used for the ATM locations is that of Spain obtained from the [OpenStreetMap](http://openstreetmap.org) project.
+Three default datasets for ATMs are included:

-To be more precise, the default data are the [geo-coordinates](data/osm-atm-garmin.csv) of 822 ATMs in Spain which have been downloaded via the [POI export](http://poi-osm.tucristal.es/) service.
+- 822 ATMs in Spain which have been downloaded via the (since-defunct) http://poi-osm.tucristal.es/ service.
+- 415 ATMs in the SF Bay area
+- 336 ATMs in the West Yorkshire (UK) area

+Data comes from the [OpenStreetMap](http://openstreetmap.org) project.

 The withdrawal amounts are stacked (20, 50, 100, 200, 300, 400) and the rest
 of the data (transaction ID/timestamp) is arbitrary.